 The Reunification Express runs between Hanoi and Ho Chi Minh City.
 (Photo: plusgood [CC BY 2.0]/Flickr)

 Asia also has a couple of shorter long-haul rail routes worth mentioning.
 Vietnam's 1,000-plus-mile North-South Railway provides the track for the Reunification Express, which runs between Hanoi in the north and Ho Chi Minh City (Saigon) in the south.
 Since it travels nearly the entire length of the country, it is ideal for sightseeing.

 Regular passenger trains also travel the same route as the popular (and super-expensive) Eastern and Oriental Express, which runs between Singapore and Bangkok.
 A do-it-yourself journey along the route requires a couple of stops (in the Thai city of Hat Yai and in Kuala Lumpur) but the coastline, mountains, dense jungles and small villages that you pass along the way make this daylong-plus trip worthy of a ranking amongst the world's most scenic rail journeys.

-The new developments in rail travel mean that trains are not going to disappear anytime soon, but there is magic to be found away from the fast locomotives of the future.
+The new developments in rail travel mean that trains aren't going to disappear anytime soon, but there's magic to be found away from the fast locomotives of the future.
 Using trains to sightsee can be both romantic and economical.
-In some cases, like in Australia, Siberia and Malaysia, there is no better way to see the countryside up close.
+In some cases, like in Australia, Siberia and Malaysia, there's no better way to see the countryside up close.